 Casting Director Faith Hibbs-Clark Shares Her Acting Method Based on the Science of Deception Detection

-During our recent interview with Faith Hibbs-Clark, the casting director mentioned how her background as a deception detection expert played a role in her casting.
+In a recent interview with Faith Hibbs-Clark, the casting director mentioned how her background as a deception detection expert played a role in her casting.
 She even came up with an acting technique called the Communication Method for Actors based on the science behind her former profession.
 Hibbs-Clark said that through auditioning actors, she saw a need for a science-based approach that helped them deliver consistently strong performances, rather than leaving it up to chance.
 Keep reading for Hibbs-Clark’s overview of the Communication Method for Actors and how it works.

 Faith, it’s great to talk with you again, and I’m so curious to hear more about this method.
 Can you start with an overview of how it works?